elotroalex/frontlines/pages/ebola_history.md

 > "I saw children die.
 I saw women die.
 I saw men die.
 I saw babies die.
 > People used to die like you can't imagine.
 Yes.
 It was terrible to the
 > look of eyes, it was terrible to the ears, and when you confront it
-> sometimes say god, have mercy." --- Jestina T. Clarke; nurse midwife at Redemption Hospital in Monrovia, Liberia
+> sometimes say God, have mercy." --- Jestina T. Clarke; nurse midwife at Redemption Hospital in Monrovia, Liberia

 ### Continued Infection Protection Control